shivanidandir/shivanidandir/README.md

 ### About Me?

-An engineer trying to make sense of data by using machine learning techniques.
-Currently, a graduate student at Eller College of Management, University of Arizona doing my Masters in Management Information System.
-Previously, worked with Deloitte USI as an Analyst in Core Business Operations for a high revenue-generating account(State of Louisiana).
+An engineer trying to make sense of data.
+I recently graduated the University of Arizona with Masters in Management Information Systems.
+I have interned at Amazon Alexa as a Business Intelligence Engineer, developed product metrics in SQL, and visualized them in Tableau.
+Prior to this, worked with Deloitte USI as an Analyst in Core Business Operations, managing data of a large public sector project. .
 Passionate about Business Analysis, and have experience in deploying scalable services to meet the business needs of clients.

 Notable skills include but are not limited to -
 1. Python/R